hdushan/oldHepsiTests/storefront/assumptions.md

      and then checking for the presence of the RAM breadcrumb id ('breadcrumbFor-47') is sufficient to assert correct navigation.

-@466 We assume there is value in asserting the product image in the carousel is of the expected size
+@466 We assume there is value in asserting the product image in the carousel is of the expected size.
+     For asserting that clicking the banners lead to a new page we assume that storing the current URL clicking on a banner and checking the new URL is different from the previous is sufficient to assert banner navigation.
+     For asserting the thumbnails work for changing banners, we assume that getting the image src for the first banner, clicking the second thumbnail and making sure the img src is different is sufficient to assert that changing banners via thumbnails is working.